Fishing charters San Jose del Cabo

 • Strong current edges where blue water meets greener water and pelagics ambush

-• Healthy populations of yellowfin tuna and skipjack that blue marlin feed on
+• Healthy yellowfin tuna and skipjack populations that blue marlin feed on

 When to Go

 Blue marlin follow warm water.
-As surface temperatures climb in late spring the fish push north into the waters off San Jose del Cabo.
-By late summer the bite is consistent and continues through fall.
+They push in as temperatures climb in late spring, peak through late summer and fall, then taper.
 Here is what we see year after year in our own fishing reports.

 JuneBuilding